 - addressing: 24-bit or 32-bit

-- upgrade path: Power Mac PDS card, Power Mac 6100 (requires some case modification)
+- upgrade path: Power Mac PDS card, Power Mac 6100 logic board (requires some case modification)

 Accelerators & Upgrades